alecjonas/Forecasting_Walmart_Sales/README.md

 ![Image](images/results_flex_round.png)

+It's also important to note that the actual daily distribution doesn't seem to align so well.
+In the future, it will be worthwhile to examine the weekly patterns on top of the monthly patterns.

 ## Conclusion
 In conclusion, I accomplished my primary objective which was to build a model that can predict unit sales.
 I was able to build my model in a way where any individual product can be tested and reviewed.